 The Marketing Coordinator will work proactively within Concordia's Marketing and Communications Team to promote the charity's volunteering opportunities...

 Use the navigation bar to browse volunteering opportunities that have been vetted for the Exploring Community Engagement and Volunteering Elective.
 Click 'Browse Opportunities', on the left > tick the boxes relevant you > view the roles that fit your interests, skills and availability (don't forget to log in first, top right).
 Then fill in the form below to express and interest in your top 3 opportunities by 10:00 24/09/19.
-You will then recieve an email with the contact details of the organisation or an invitation to discuss your choices further.
+You will then receive an email with the contact details of the organisation or an invitation to discuss your choices further.

 Preferences Form »

 Exploring Community Engagement and Volunteering Elective is a collaboration between the Students' Union and The School of Education and Social Work.
 It’s simple, you can volunteer and get credits.
 You can expect...